Orange Liqueur Cocktails: Bright, Zesty & Easy to Mix

 4. Mai Tai

 The classy Mai Tai is the cocktail version of a fresh-faced island girl who walks toward you in a summer dress on a fresh morning at the beach, leaving sandy footsteps and the heady smell of orange blossoms in her wake.
-It’s one of the best fruity cocktails to serve in summer, with a strong rum kick and a powerful tartness, rounded off by a mild sweetness and citrus zing.
+It’s one of the best fruity cocktails to serve in summer, with orange liqueur adding citrus lift to the rum and lime, leaning tropical yet complex.

 5. Long Island Iced Tea